 The stunning natural beauty of Scotland’s West Coast is yours within minutes.
-The Turnberry Links Estates is a superb destination in its own right, with the broad sandy beach on its doorstep and the championship golf courses, luxurious spa, Outdoor Activity Centre and other excellent facilities of the Westin Turnberry Hotel just moments away.
+Turnberry Apartments is a superb destination in its own right, with the broad sandy beach on its doorstep and the championship golf courses, luxurious spa, Outdoor Activity Centre and other excellent facilities of the Trump Turnberry Hotel just moments away.
 Just beyond these delights, however, you will discover the area has boundless pleasures to offer for all tastes and pursuits.

 The apartments are situated on the spectacular Ayrshire coastline, a place of natural beauty and cultural wealth.
 Here in the birthplace of Robert the Bruce and Robbie Burns, you can explore historic ruins, restored castles and fascinating museums, enjoy stunning scenery and country walks or take the easy trip into Glasgow for a cosmopolitan mix of boutiques and big city living just a 45 minute drive away.